 Elizondo

-One of the most important villages in the Baztán region is Elizondo, also the capital of this region.
-The village of Elizondo is characterized by its picturesque streets with the typical white houses.
-The winding Bidasoa River cuts through the village, adding a touch of tranquility to the surroundings.
-Stone bridges connect the banks and invite you to take leisurely walks along the shore.
+One of the nicest villages in the Baztán region is Elizondo, which is also the capital of the area.
+Elizondo has those charming streets with the typical white houses you see around here.
+The Bidasoa River runs through the village, giving it a calm vibe.
+Stone bridges connect the riverbanks, making it the perfect spot for a peaceful walk along the river.

 Amaiur-Maya

-The village of Amaiur-Maya is also beautiful to visit.
-This village played a very important role in the struggle for independence Kingdom of Navarre.
-In 1512, the kingdoms of Castile and Aragon conquered much of Navarre with the aim of annexing the Kingdom of Navarre to their territory.
-As a result, Navarre lost its independence.
+Another lovely village to visit is Amaiur-Maya.
+This little village played a very important role in the fight for the independence of the Kingdom of Navarre.
+In 1512, the kingdoms of Castile and Aragon conquered much of Navarre with the goal of annexing the Kingdom of Navarre to their territory, which led to Navarre losing its independence.

-Remains of the castle can be visited today, with one in the middle monolith which was built in 1922 as a tribute to the fallen troops who fought for Navarrese independence.
+The remains of the castle can be visited today, with a monolith in the center, which was built in 1922 as a tribute to the fallen troops who fought for Navarre's independence.

 What else to visit in the Baztán region